-- 1) The projects have to be developed, written and planned jointly by the partners from both sides of the border; - The project has to follow the principles of joint implementation opposed to two parallel actions on either side of the border in order to achieve mutual benefits from the cooperation; - 3) Project team carrying out the project has to involve members from both Estonia and Latvia; - 4) All partners have to contribute to the project financially or in-kind (see chapter 5.6.), which is confirmed by a co-financing statement attached to the application form.

-Projects must involve at least one Estonian and one Latvian partner, who are legally registered in the programme area and whose activities in the project are for the benefit of the programme area.
-The monitoring committee may in duly justified cases approve projects with Estonian or Latvian partners from outside the programme area in case their participation is necessary for the successful implementation of the project and their activities are targeted to the benefit of the programme area.
+- The pre-defined project has to be developed, written and planned jointly by the partners from both sides of the border; - The pre-defined project has to follow the principles of joint implementation, as opposed to parallel actions on either side of the border, to achieve mutual benefits from the cooperation; - Project team, which carries out the pre-defined project, has to involve members from both Estonia and Latvia; - All partners have to contribute to the pre-defined project financially or in-kind (see chapter 5.6.), which is confirmed by a co-financing statement attached to the application form. - The pre-defined project has to involve nationally pre-selected groups of partners from Estonia and Latvia (please see the additional project partnership and technical criteria in Chapter 3.1.3.), who are legally registered in the programme area and whose activities in the pre-defined project are for the benefit of the programme area.
+The MC may in duly justified cases select for funding the pre-defined project with Estonian or Latvian partners from outside the programme area in case their participation is necessary for the successful implementation of the pre-defined project and their activities are targeted to the benefit of the programme area.

-In case of private enterprises, the owners of the companies in Estonia and Latvia cannot be the same, nor can they be owned by their close relatives and/or family members.
-Once the project is approved, all project partners have to sign partnership agreement (see point 6.3.
+Once the pre-defined project is approved, all project partners have to sign partnership agreement (see point 6.3.
 Contracting).